RGBeter/Neptune/README.md

   files with which to 3D print spacers for the buttons if using the DVIZIX case).
 * NOT compatible with the Japanese Mega Drive 2 case due to this using a sliding power switch with a different footprint to that of the push button style.
-* Modern power circuit by Zaxour (requires 9V PSU rated for at least 1A).
+* Modern power circuit by Zaxour (requires 9V DC PSU rated for at least 1A).
 * Integrated switchless region mod using PIC16F630 or compatible programmed with the `switchless_xxxx.hex` files in this repo ([source here][Switchless]).
 Use the file that matches your LED's pinout.
 * Integrated "Triple Bypass" mod for improved RGB and audio.
-* Provisional support for Sega Master System games via integrated mod by DogP (compatibility not extensively tested).
+* Provisional support for Sega Master System games via integrated mod by DogP.\*
-* Compatible with the original Sega/Mega CD.\*
+* Compatible with the original Sega CD/Mega CD.\*\*
-* Not compatible with flash cart-based Sega/Mega CD implementations such as the Mega EverDrive Pro.
+* Not compatible with flash cart-based Sega CD/Mega CD implementations such as the Mega EverDrive Pro.
 * As the 32X hardware is integrated into the design, there is NO way to disable this.
 * No mono audio output.

+\* Master System compatibility is not extensively tested.
+Original cartridges have been shown to work when using simple pass-through adapters.
+Using Mega Drive flash carts to run Master System games may or may not work.
+Some such cartridges check for the presence of a 32X and, if detected, will refuse to boot in Master System mode, as this would usually cause a hardware conflict.
+In some cases this check can be disabled in the flash cart's menu.
+While we believe that this is safe, you do so at your own risk.

-\* The model 2 Sega CD/Mega CD uses the +9V pin on the expansion connector to power itself on along with the attached console.
+\*\* The model 2 Sega CD/Mega CD uses the +9V pin on the expansion connector to power itself on along with the attached console.
 This board does not however provide 9V to this pin.
 Testing has shown that the CD hardware will also power on with only 5V on this pin.
-The suggested action is to therefore connect the +5V and +9V pads near B26 and B28 with a wire link.
-We're not aware of any add-ons that require 9V on the expansion connector.
-If you do however really need it, there is another +9V point near the power jack.
+We're not aware of any add-ons that require 9V on the expansion connector, so what would usually be +9V is connected to +5V by a trace between the pads near B26 and B28.
+If you do however really need it, there is another +9V pad near the power jack.
 This is however not switched along with the console and will remain powered as long as there is power to the jack.
-You could rig up something with a transistor to make 9V switch on along with the console.
+You could rig up something with a transistor or MOSFET to make 9V switch on along with the console.
+Of course, making any such modification will require the trace between +5V and +9V be cut.

 ## PCB Production

 Minimum track widths, clearances and via sizes are within the standard offering of modern PCB fabricators.
 Gerber files are generated with the relevant options for [JLCPCB](https://jlcpcb.com/).
-The latest revision is also available as a shared project at PCBWay.
 Placeholders for the order number are provided so remember to select the "Specify location" option for this when ordering.
 If using another service you may wish to remove or replace this placeholder.

 The design is verified to work as a 4-layer PCB with 1 oz outer and 1/2 oz inner layers.
 The intended layer order is Front, In1, In2, Back.
 A leaded HASL finish is